SciML/Catalyst.jl/docs/src/inverse_problems/petab_ode_param_fitting.md

 ## [Additional features: Parameters](@id petab_parameters)

 ### [Known parameters](@id petab_parameters_known)
 In our previous example, all parameters were unknowns that we wished to fit to the data.
 If any parameters have known values, it is possible to provide these to `PEtabModel` through the `parameter_map` argument.
-E.g if we had known that *kB = 1.0*, then we would only define *kD* and *kP* as parameters we wish to fit:
+E.g if we had known that $kB = 1.0$, then we would only define $kD$ and $kP$ as parameters we wish to fit:
 ```@example petab1
 par_kD = PEtabParameter(:kD)
 par_kP = PEtabParameter(:kP)